-The current global manufacturing landscape is the outcome of successive waves of innovation and economic development, including their geographical accumulation.
-Although the industrial revolution is often considered as a single ongoing event that began in the late 18th century, it can be better understood as four sequential paradigm shifts or four industrial revolutions.
-Each revolution built upon the innovations of the prior revolution and leading to more advanced forms of manufacturing and more complex networks of commercial relations.
+The current global manufacturing landscape is the outcome of successive innovation and economic development waves, including their geographical accumulation.
+Although the industrial revolution is often considered a single ongoing event that began in the late 18th century, it can be better understood as four sequential paradigm shifts or four industrial revolutions.
+Each revolution was built upon the innovations of the prior revolution and led to more advanced forms of manufacturing and more complex networks of commercial relations.

 - The second industrial revolution in the late 19th and early 20th century relied on the application of the principle of mass production along assembly lines, which was able to scale up manufacturing output with higher coordination between labor, tasks, processes, and machines.
 This further incited a level of specialization and interdependence in manufacturing, which led to the setting of industrial regions (or manufacturing belts).
-Electrification also played a significant role in supporting the emergence of modern telecommunication systems such as telegraphs, radios, telephones, and later on, televisions.
-The development of massified forms of long-distance transport such as rail and the steamship further enabled to expand the market reach of manufacturing.
+Electrification also played a significant role in supporting the emergence of modern telecommunication systems such as telegraphs, radios, telephones, and, later on, televisions.
+The development of massified forms of long-distance transport, such as rail and steamships, further enabled the expansion of the market reach of manufacturing.

 - The fourth industrial revolution is unfolding and is mostly based on robotization (with supporting IT structures forming cyber-physical systems), which confers a higher level of flexibility in terms of the locations, the manufacturing processes, the scale and scope of the output, and the customization of the products.
 Robotization goes beyond mechanization by enabling machines to perform more complex tasks and being able to adapt to a redefinition of these tasks.
 Machines are therefore getting similar to the flexibility of human labor.
 They involve more than simple and repetitive tasks but increasingly average skilled and routine tasks.
-In such of context, the importance of input costs, particularly labor, are rebalanced since labor can be considered close to ubiquitous for manufacturing relying on robotization.
-The focus, therefore, shifts on global value chains, which are a circular process to gather resources, transform them in parts and products, distribute finished goods to markets and finally make these resources available again through various recycling and reuse strategies.
+In such of context, the importance of input costs, particularly labor, is rebalanced since labor can be considered close to ubiquitous for manufacturing relying on robotization.
+The focus, therefore, shifts to global value chains, which are a circular process of gathering resources, transforming them into parts and products, distributing finished goods to markets, and finally making these resources available again through various recycling and reuse strategies.
 Manufacturing and supply chain management become closely embedded.

-Since a growing aspect of manufacturing becomes less dependent on basic inputs costs such as labor and land (as a total share of added value), the flexibility of manufacturing is more related in accessing suppliers and customers.
-Under such circumstances, areas having access to global and regional distribution systems accumulate an important advantage (or component) in the fourth industrial revolution.
-Flexibility relies on the concept of flow and as such logistics zones (freight distribution clusters) are expected to assume a growing share of manufacturing.
+Since a growing aspect of manufacturing becomes less dependent on basic inputs costs such as labor and land (as a total share of added value), the flexibility of manufacturing is more related to accessing suppliers and customers.
+Under such circumstances, areas with access to global and regional distribution systems accumulated an important advantage (or component) in the fourth industrial revolution.
+Flexibility relies on the concept of flow, and logistics zones (freight distribution clusters) are expected to assume a growing share of manufacturing.
 Further to the pressure of robotization on employment, there is likely to be pressure on profits since it would increase the supply of goods and reduce their production costs.
-In time, this is favoring the emergence of a new manufacturing landscape where production and distribution capabilities are closely embedded.
-Since logistics is a transport-related activity, logistics zones nearby large terminal facilities such as ports, airports and intermodal rail yards, are offering an attractive proposition for the emerging manufacturing landscape of the fourth industrial revolution.
+In time, this favors the emergence of a new manufacturing landscape where production and distribution capabilities are closely embedded.
+Since logistics is a transport-related activity, logistics zones near large terminal facilities such as ports, airports, and intermodal rail yards offer an attractive proposition for the emerging manufacturing landscape of the fourth industrial revolution.